Canola in the Willamette Valley

 The testimony of Bob McRenyolds, OSU Associate Professor Emeritus, Horticulture/Extension, presented to the House Agriculture Committee on March 19, 2013, provides an excellent summation of this issue.
 Read McRenyolds’ testimony here>>

 FoFF has reviewed ODA’s final canola rule with a fine-toothed comb and finds it to be insufficient to protect many sectors of agriculture.
 Coexistence is just not possible.
-Instead we are advocating for HB 2427, to prohibit canola production in the Willamette Valley and prevent ODA from implementing its current rule and expanding canola production across the Valley.
+Instead we are advocating for HB 2427, to prohibit commercial canola production in the Willamette Valley and prevent ODA from implementing its current rule and expanding canola production across the Valley.

 Please contact FoFF’s Field Director, Leah, with questions.